 It’s troubling.
 As a bartender I struggle sometimes with the ethics of it all.
 It’s clear cut when it’s time to cut off the guy falling off his stool.
 (For which, side note, there’s its own secret code: Take his order for that ninth Jack and Coke, and then just don’t come back.
 Within a minute he’ll forget all about it.
 Works every time.)

 But there’s still a whole world of bad decisions out there for which the bartender bears no legal liability.
-And in those late-night moments, when you watch an excitable man work himself up into a boastful balloon of souped-up aggression, or see a pretty woman, too stupefied to think straight, become an opportunist’s prey – it’s confusing.
+And in those late-night moments, when you watch an excitable man work himself up into a boastful balloon of souped-up aggression, or a pretty woman, too stupefied to think straight, become an opportunist’s prey – it’s confusing.
 You want to step in – to save them from the consequences of their impaired sense of self.

 But they’re adults.
-They came here to get fucked up – and your relationship to them is temporary at best.
+They came here to get messed up – and your relationship to them is temporary at best.
 It’s your job to be polite, to make conversation, and to make sure they don’t kill themselves, or anyone else.

 This is the deal.